Network analyzer (electrical): Automated calibration fixtures

 A calibration using a mechanical calibration kit may take a significant amount of time.
 Not only must the operator sweep through all the frequencies of interest, but the operator must also disconnect and reconnect the various standards.
 To avoid that work, network analyzers can employ automated calibration standards.
 The operator connects one box to the network analyzer.
 The box has a set of standards inside and some switches that have already been characterized.
 The network analyzer can read the characterization and control the configuration using a digital bus such as USB.

 Network analyzer verification kits

 Many verification kits are available to verify the network analyzer is performing to specification.
 These typically consist of transmission lines with an air dielectric and attenuators.
 The Keysight 85055A verification kit includes a 10 cm airline, stepped impedance airline, 20 dB and 50 dB attenuators with data on the devices measured by the manufacturer and stored on both a floppy disk and USB flash drive.
 Older versions of the 85055A have the data stored on tape and floppy disks rather than on USB drives.
+Verification kits are also manufactured for other transmission lines such as waveguide which contain a known through mismatch and attenuations.
+The Flann verification kit includes 5 mismatches using a decrease in waveguide height to provide a known VSWR and 2 attenuators of differing attenuation levels.